 Time is important to you, as the survivor, in two ways.
 First, radiation dosages are cumulative.
 The longer you are exposed to a radioactive source, the greater the dose you will receive.
 Obviously, spend as little time in a radioactive area as possible.
 Second, radioactivity decreases or decays over time.
 This concept is known as radioactive half-life.
 Thus, a radioactive element decays or loses half of its radioactivity within a certain time.
-The rule of thumb for radioactivity decay is that it decreases in intensity by a factor of ten for every sevenfold increase in time following the peak radiation level.
+The rule of thumb for radioactivity decreases in intensity by a factor of ten for every sevenfold increase in time following the peak radiation level.
 For example, if a nuclear fallout area had a maximum radiation rate of 200 cgys per hour when fallout is complete, this rate would fall to 20 cgys per hour after 7 hours; it would fall still further to 2 cgys per hour after 49 hours.
 Even an untrained observer can see that the greatest hazard from fallout occurs immediately after detonation, and that the hazard decreases quickly over a relatively short time.
-As a survivor, try to avoid fallout areas until the radioactivity decay, you enhance your chance of survival.
+As a survivor, try to avoid fallout areas until the radioactivity decays to safe levels.
+If you can avoid fallout areas long enough for most of the radioactivity to decay, you enhance your chance of survival.